ZarifTashdeed/zariftashdeed/README.md

 ## Hi there 👋

-My name is Zarif Tashdeed, an undergraduate Business Administration student at Bangladesh University of Professionals (BUP), majoring in Marketing and minoring in Supply Chain.

-💻 Self-driven learner in Data Science, Machine Learning, and AI, with hands-on projects in Python, data visualization, and statistical analysis.
+My name is Zarif Tashdeed, an undergraduate Business Administration student at Bangladesh University of Professionals (BUP), self-driven learner in Data Science, Machine Learning, and AI, with hands-on projects in Python, data visualization, and statistical analysis.

-📊 Passionate about transforming data into insights, stories, and strategies that bridge business and technology.
+📊 Passionate about transforming data into insights, stories, and strategies that bridge business and technology!

 🚀 What I’m working on: